Effective Ways to Deal with Child Rebellion

 You may have heard that during these stages you should teach them discipline with love.
 Even if they are small, they are able to relate what they do to what they were asked to do.
 You must gather all of your patience, responding to tantrums with calm and control.

-Also, it is essential that you regulate your behavior by applying certain strategies, such as:
+Also, it’s essential to regulate their behavior by applying certain strategies, such as:

 1. Establish clear rules and consequences